 With the crossing complete, historians still debate where Israel actually traveled.
 Researchers generally point to two main Exodus route theories.

 The southern route moves through the Sinai Peninsula toward Jabal Musa.
 It traces a harsh, rugged corridor of rock, wadis, and wide silence.
-The northern route runs nearer the Mediterranean coast.
-It bends toward Jabal Halal and suggests a faster path through flatter country.
+The northern route runs nearer the Mediterranean coast, bending toward Jabal Halal and suggesting a faster path through flatter country.

 Two routes emerge: the rugged Sinai path southward, or the flatter coastal road toward Jabal Halal.

 Scholars weigh these options using historical distance markers.
 The gap between Kadesh-barnea and Mount Sinai sits close to 89 miles.
-An average walking speed of 7.6 miles a day fits perfectly with the 11-day travel hint found in the book of Deuteronomy.
+An average walking speed of 7.6 miles a day fits closely with the 11-day travel reference in Deuteronomy 1:2.

 Some researchers also place the Red Sea crossing among the shallow lakes and marshlands near the modern Suez Canal.
 Archaeology and ancient texts keep the debate alive, leaving historians with serious, competing maps.